iforgottoscam/Robot/README.md

 # EV3 Robot Coding Project
 This repository contains the code and documentation for the robot tasks, including logical explanations and results for each function and module.
 ## Logic and results for each task
-❌  -Task 1: Basic Movement:
+❌-Task 1: Basic Movement:
 ❌-Task 2: Sensor Integration:
-✅-Task 3: Obstacle Avoidance:
+✅-Task 3: Obstacle Avoidance: When the ev3 robot has encountered a wall it will move back and turn left or right and then resume driving forward.
 ❌-Task 4: Line Following:
 ❌-Task 5: Returning Home:
-✅-Task 6: Display and Sound:
+✅-Task 6: Display and Sound: Displays distance in millimeters and detected colour on screen.
+Plays a custom beep sequence when the distance is 100mm.
 # Acknowledgements
 -Alex
 -Oscar